AntonSkalaban/rsschool-cv/cv.md

 ## Experience
 *Nothing yet…*
 ## Education
+ * (2015-2019) - Student of Branch of BNTU "Soligorsk State Mining and Chemical College"
- *Student of the Belarusian National Technical University
+ * (since 2019) - Student of Belarusian National Technical University
 ## English
-A1
+A1*(But I`m trying to improve my skills)*